 A part of the Kickstarter community is actually keeping an eye out for interesting projects in the hospitality niche and these people are genuinely interested in helping you get enough funds to start your restaurant business.
 Make sure to stay tuned to that "Comments" section and live up to your promises if you want the backers to support you in any forthcoming projects.

-There are already a dozen of restaurant-related projects on the platform.
-You can check them out at this link.
+There are already a dozen restaurant-related projects on the platform.
 The platform is very easy to use and you don't have to be an IT guru to start a project, which makes it an even more convenient opportunity for fund-raising.

 Indiegogo is a platform similar to Kickstart.
 Their business model revolves around crowdfunding. and the platform is quite popular.
 There are several thousands of new crowdfunding campaigns per week.
 Since the Indiegogo community looks for opportunities to invest money in innovative projects as they emerge, this is a great opportunity for you.